30 Absolute Best Books To Read After A Breakup

 Notable Quote:

 You and everyone you know are going to be dead soon.
 And in the short amount of time between here and there, you have a limited amount of fucks to give.
 Very few, in fact.
-And if you go around giving a fuck about everything and everyone without conscious thought or choice—well, then you’re going to get fucked.
+And if you go around giving a fuck about everything and everyone without conscious thought or choice — well, then you’re going to get fucked.

-2. Everything Is Fucked, By Mark Manson
+3. Everything Is Fucked, By Mark Manson

-That’s right, I just recommended two books from the same author (just wait for the third).
-Sue me.
+Everything Is Fcked Book That’s right, I just recommended two books from the same author.

 While the Subtle Art questions our conventional wisdom on what makes us happy, Everything Is Fucked questions our assumptions on what makes life worth living.